The-OpenROAD-Project/OpenLane/README.md

 **Note 1:** Currently, configuration variables have higher priority over the above commands so if `RUN_MAGIC` is 0, command `run_magic` will have no effect.

+**Note 2:** Currently, all these commands must be run in sequence and none should be omitted.

 # Regression And Design Configurations Exploration

 As mentioned earlier, everytime a new design or a new (PDK,PDK_VARIANT) pair is added, or any update happens in the flow tools, a re-configuration for the designs is needed.
 The reconfiguration is methodical and so an exploration script was developed to aid the designer in reconfiguring his designs if needed.